-Sporting Lisbon v Ajax
+Haller scores four as Ajax beat Sporting

 Post update

-Foul by Ryan Gravenberch (Ajax).
+Hand ball by Ryan Gravenberch (Ajax).

 Post update

-João Palhinha (Sporting Lisbon) wins a free kick in the defensive half.
+Pablo Sarabia (Sporting Lisbon) wins a free kick in the defensive half.

+Attempt missed.
+Jurriën Timber (Ajax) header from the centre of the box misses to the right.
+Assisted by Dusan Tadic with a cross following a corner.

 Post update